ssquadri/Azure-Data-Factory-Pipeline/README.md

 Here is a Step by Step process-

-Step1- First you need to have a subscription in Azure to start (you can get one by signing up free account and you are given $100 credit every month)
+Step1- First you need to have a subscription in Azure to start (you can get one by signing up free account)

 Step2-Create Storage account & select Hierarchy namespace during creation, Then Create a container Blob with an empty folder